-Parameter Yes No Description of use Asset Identifiers, To identify, describe and locate the asset.
+Parameter Yes No Description of use Asset Identifiers, \checkmark To identify, describe and locate the asset.
 Will also Location, and Descriptors ~ define asset in terms of position in an asset hierarchy.
-Dotailed Technical Data To individualize and quantify each asset from similar Detailed Technical Data ~ assets.
+Detailed Technical Data \checkmark To individualize and quantify each asset from similar ' assets.
 Data that allows the organization to assess costs of the Valuation Data \checkmark assets (both historical and current) and record/track amortization.
-Maintonanco Data 1 Data that identifies the work to be completed and Maintenance Data ~ work completed against an asset.
-Condition Data Data used to assess asset risk and determine the Condition Data ~ actual remaining useful lives of assets.
+Maintenance Data \checkmark Data that identifies the work to be completed and · work completed against an asset.
+Condition Data \checkmark Data used to assess asset risk and determine the • actual remaining useful lives of assets.
 Data used to allow future behaviour of assets to be Predictive Data \checkmark predicted.
 These would include deterioration curves and treatment effect details.
 Data recording demand and capacity performance.
-Porformanco Data Unplanned maintenance activity is recorded against asset including cause and costs.
+Performance Data \checkmark Unplanned maintenance activity is recorded against asset including cause and costs.
 Planned maintenance procedures adopted for critical assets.
-Dick Data 1 · Data used to analyze the risk of an asset's failure and RISK Data ~ determine the risk if the asset were to fail.
-Data used to plan future costs associated with Lifequele data , operations, maintenance, creation, renewal, disposal Lifecycle data ~ of assets.
-The cost of any strategy should also be determined. ~ Data used to optimize analysis of works considering Ontimized Lifequele Data the following factors: risk, maintenance, operations, Optimized Lifecycle Data life extension, age and condition of the asset, asset decay, treatment options, and cost.
+Risk Data \checkmark Data used to analyze the risk of an asset's failure and ~ determine the risk if the asset were to fail.
+Data used to plan future costs associated with Lifecycle data \checkmark operations, maintenance, creation, renewal, disposal • of assets.
+The cost of any strategy should also be determined.
+Data used to optimize analysis of works considering Optimized Lifecycle Data \checkmark the following factors: risk, maintenance, operations, V life extension, age and condition of the asset, asset decay, treatment options, and cost.